 The Newcastle-Liverpool-Durham (NLD) DTP is a strategic Partnership in Biosciences doctoral training between three research-intensive universities in northern cities of great industrial heritage; Newcastle University, the University of Liverpool and Durham University.

 The Partnership is offering up to 28 four-year BBSRC-funded studentships starting in October 2021.
 A wide range of projects across the Partnership are available for application under the broad themes of:

 BBSRC DTP CASE awards enable students to undertake research projects that involve both an academic and non-academic partner.
 CASE studentships provide outstanding students with access to training, facilities and expertise not available in an academic setting.
 The partner organisation also benefits from recruiting a motivated, doctoral student who is capable of undertaking cutting-edge research.

-Further information about eligibility for UK Research and Innovation funding can be found at the following website.
+Further information about eligibility for UK Research and Innovation funding can be found at the website.

-Students who have, or are expecting to attain, at least an upper second class honours degree (or equivalent) in a relevant subject, are invited to apply by submitting a full CV and covering letter, plus an Additional Details Form, to [email protected] by 17 January 2020.
-We encourage students to search all available projects, and make a single application listing at least one, and up to three, preferred projects in total.
+Students who have, or are expecting to attain, at least an upper second class honours degree (or equivalent) in a relevant subject, are invited to apply by 22nd January 2021, please see the below link for details.
+We encourage students to search all available projects, and make a single application listing up to two preferred projects in total.

 Informal enquires may be made by email to the relevant supervisor.

 The multidisciplinary training experience and interdisciplinary nature of some of the projects means that we welcome applications from students with physical science and mathematical backgrounds who are interested in using their skills to address the challenges of 21st century bioscience research.

 The information you submit to this university will only be used by them to deal with your enquiry.
 For more information on how we use your data, please read our privacy statement